hanswesterbeek/spock-intro/README.md

 * Set up your IDE, or just use your favourite text editor.
 IDE is not required (see below)
 * Achieve 100% branch coverage on NumberServiceImpl and ProductServiceImpl by implementing NumberServiceSpec and ProductServiceSpec and adding all the appropriate assertions.

-To run what you have developed, type:
+To run what you have developed, cd to the project-root directory and type:

 	./gradlew test